Musician Guide¶

 The backend decides how MatchPatch gets sound to measure.

-Hardware measures the real Helix.
+Hardware measures the real processor.

 Loopback lets you learn the app without hardware.